alexdong/consilio/README.md

 ### Clarify Goals

 `cons clarify`: **Rubber duck your README.md file**.
-This command generate a set of clarifying questions based on the README.md file.
+This command generate a few sets of clarifying questions based on the README.md file.
 I often use this command at the beginning of a thinking session to get the idea out "onto the paper".
 These questions are great catalysts to externalise thoughts in a structured manner.